Home

 • Cyclophosphamide

-• Acquired Hemophilia A may be prevented or its risk minimized, with the treatment of the underlying disease, or identifying and removing the trigger for the abnormal immune reaction
+• In some cases, Acquired Hemophilia may be prevented or its risk minimized, by undertaking suitable treatment of the underlying disease, by identifying and removing the trigger for the abnormal immune reaction

-• Active research is currently being performed to explore the possibilities for treatment and prevention of inherited and acquired disorders
+• Active research is currently being performed to explore the possibilities for treatment and prevention of disorders such as Acquired Hemophilia

 • Regular medical screening at periodic intervals with tests and physical examinations are recommended

-What is the Prognosis of Acquired Hemophilia A?
+What is the Prognosis of Acquired Hemophilia?
 (Outcomes/Resolutions)

 • Individuals with mild conditions have better prognosis than those with severe symptoms and complications